Why Monitoring Your Application Is Important

 Lucia Cavero-Baptista

 Software applications are now more complex and dynamic than ever before, even their formats have changed from standalone to cloud-based solutions or mobile.
-The last two have also changed the way in which applications are used by the end-user, making them available anytime and anywhere, on any device.
+The last two have also changed the way in which applications are consumed by the end-user, making them available anytime and anywhere, on any device.

 What is application performance monitoring?

-This monitoring process is enabled through an application performance monitoring or management (APM) software.
-As defined by Wikipedia:
+This monitoring process is enabled through application performance monitoring or management software.

 Application performance management (APM) is the monitoring and management of performance and availability of software applications.
 The purpose of APM is to detect and diagnose complex application performance problems to maintain an expected level of service.
 APM is the translation of IT metrics into business meaning or value.